andres-lowrie/lang/docs/content/docs/basics/types.md

 ### Structures

-The structures in _lang_ are basically JSON
+Structures in _lang_ are basically JSON

 ```
 data = {